asc2563/Ocot-client/README.md

 # Proxy Client Application

 ## Overview
-The Proxy Client is a web-based application designed to provide various functionalities, including proxy operations, note-taking, a calculator, a console for executing JavaScript code, cloaking features, history manipulation, CORS proxying, a pocket browser, and exploit tools.
+The Proxy Client is a web-based application designed to provide various functionalities, including proxy operations, note-taking, a calculator, a console for executing JavaScript code, cloaking features, history manipulation, CORS proxying, a pocket browser, scripts, bookmarklets and a games list.

 ## Features
 - **Proxy View**: Access and manage proxy operations.